sarsamurmu/reboost/README.md

 absolute path to the file being imported.

 #### `load`
-Type: `(filePath: string) => { code: string; ast: ASTNode; map?: string; }`
+Type: `(filePath: string) => { code: string; original?: string; map?: string; }`

-Used to load code and AST of a file.
-The first argument is the absolute path to file which is being loaded.
-This function should return an object with two required properties and one optional property.
-Required properties are `code` and `ast`, `code` is the original code content of the file, and `ast` is the AST of the file, AST format should be JavaScript.
-The optional property is `map`, `map` should be the source map of the original file, improves source map support if the original content is transformed before the AST is generated.
+Used to load the code of a file.
+The first argument is the absolute path to the file which should be loaded.
+This function should return an object with one required property and two optional properties.
+The required property is `code`, `code` should be a string of JavaScript code, most of the time made by transforming the original code.
+The optional properties are `original` and `map`, if your loaded `code` is transformed, you should set `original` property to the original source string of the file and `map` to the source map string which maps the transformations made to the file.

+#### `transformContent`
+Type: `(sourceCode, filePath) => { code: string; map: string; }`

+Used to transform the code as a string.
+The first argument is the source code of a file and the second argument is the absolute path to the file from which the source code is generated.
+You should do your transformation in this function and return an object with two properties - `code` and `map`. `code` should be the code which is generated after your transformations and `map` should be a string of source map which maps all the transformations made.

-#### `transform`
+#### `transformAST`
-Type: `(moduleData: { ast: ASTNode; }, babel: { traverse: BabelTraverse; types: BabelTypes; }, filePath: string) => void`
+Type: `(ast: ASTNode, babel: { traverse: BabelTraverse; types: BabelTypes; }, filePath: string) => void`

 Used to transform the AST.
-The first argument is an object with property `ast` - the AST of the code.
+The first argument is the AST of the code.
 The second argument is an object which includes two properties - `traverse` - Babel's [traverse function](https://babeljs.io/docs/en/babel-traverse) and `types` - Babel's [types](https://babeljs.io/docs/en/babel-types).
 The third argument is the absolute path to the file from which the AST is generated.